-- Solebury Township had a fiscally sound year even while enduring the effects of the COVID-19 pandemic.
+- Solebury Township had a fiscally sound year while enduring the continuing long-term effects of the COVID-19 pandemic.
 Township Administration took early corrective action by eliminating, delaying or deferring expenses to subsequent years in order to operate efficiently and within budget.
-By year-end, Earned Income Tax and Real Estate Transfer Tax collections exceeded budget enabling the Township to end the year with a positive net position. - Moody's rated the Township at Aa1 due to its strong financial position which has consistently improved in recent years. - The Township authorized the incurrence of a \$4,850,000 General Obligation Bond, Series 2020, to acquire funds to finance the acquisition of open space and the cost of issuance.
-This was the first borrowing of the \$12 million referendum approved by the Solebury Township voters in 2019. - The Township continued its efforts to apply for available grants to fund various capital items and was awarded two grants in 2020: 1) \$400,000 from the Department of Conservation and Natural Resources (DCNR) to complete the final portion of a paved, shared-use path of the Solebury Gateway Trail on Route 202; and 2) \$213,367 from the Department of Environmental Protection (DEP) for a dump truck with removeable leaf vacuum attachment for the Public Works Department. - Solebury Township experienced significantly increased Real Estate Transfer Tax Revenue in 2020, which was in-line with the other states in the country.
-The increased real estate activity appeared to be a result of the COVID-19 pandemic.
-The Township received approximately \$902,000 in real estate transfer tax revenue fifty percent (50%) higher than budget. - Solebury Township committed to the Aquetong Spring Park project several years ago and actively pursued and received state and federal funding of approximately \$2.4 million, 68% of the total project cost.
-The project is on-going, with an expected completion date of 2022.
+By year-end, Earned Income Tax and Real Estate Transfer Tax collections exceeded budget enabling the Township to end the year with a positive net position. - Moody's rated the Township at Aa1 due to its strong financial position which has consistently improved in recent years. - The Township authorized the incurrence of an aggregate principal amount of \$9,141,00 through the issuance of the Township's General Obligation Note, Series A of 2021, in the principal amount of \$5,063,000 and General Obligation Note, Series B of 2021, in the principal amount of \$4,078,000.
+The Series A Note is being issued as electoral debt to acquire funds: (1) to finance the acquisition of interests in or improvements to real property for open space, including but not limited to the preservation of environmentally sensitive areas and open space for agricultural and conservation easements, active and passive recreation, and cultural purposes as part of the open space program; and (2) to pay the costs of issuance of the Series A Note.
+The Series B Note is being issued in part as electoral debt in the principal amount of \$2,836,000 and in part as nonelectoral debt in the principal amount of \$1,242,000 to acquire funds to refund the Township's General Obligation Bonds, Series of 2012 and General Obligation Note, Series of 2017 and to pay the costs of issuance of the Series B Note. - The Township continued its efforts to apply for available grants to fund various capital items in 2021, and was awarded \$50,000 from the Department of Conservation and Natural Resources (DCNR) Greenways, Trails, Recreation Program to complete design work for renovations to the Bond House at Aquetong Spring Park. - Solebury Township committed to the Aquetong Spring Park project several years ago and actively pursued and received state and federal funding of approximately \$2.4 million, 68% of the total project cost.
+The project was completed in late 2021.